Angel0po/PA2_BON-AO/README.md

 Z_X = (X - mean)/std_dev
 ```

 Finally, the last step for the problem.
-I recalled a command used during the lecture which was np.load as seen below, I figured as much that there should be an equivalent save command that saves an array which turned out to be np.save
+I recalled a command used during the lecture which was np.load as seen below, I figured as much that there should be an equivalent save command that saves an array which turned out to be np.save.
 ``` python
 #viewing the contents on a numpy file
 #syntax - np.load('filename.py')